KaiNakamura/SpeedrunShowdown/README.md

 ## Installation

-Download the latest version from [releases](https://github.com/KaiNakamura/SpeedrunShowdown/releases) and place the JAR file in the plugins folder of your server
+Download the latest version from [releases](https://github.com/KaiNakamura/SpeedrunShowdown/releases) and place the JAR file in the plugins folder of your server.

 ## Setup

 ### Teams

-Before you begin the game you will want to create teams
+Before you begin the game you will want to create teams.

-To add players to a team run
+To add players to a team run:
 ```
 /team join <team> [<members>]
 ```